 My grandson started kindergarten a few weeks ago.
 My wife and I both assist my son as caregivers to his kids, so we have been deeply involved in the process.
-As I reflect on the experience, I am stuck by how much has changed since my son went to kindergarten twenty years ago and how today planning for the start of a school year and the execution of that plan are similar to the planning and execution process of any organization.
+As I reflect on the experience, I am struck by how much has changed since my son went to kindergarten twenty years ago and how today planning for the start of a school year and the execution of that plan are similar to the planning and execution process of any organization.
 In fact, these similarities form some best practices of which we can all take note.

 Any plan—whether for a school or business—starts with a goal that is understandable and acceptable to the majority of the stakeholders.
 In the case of starting kindergarten, the goal is having kids transition to full time school, ultimately preparing them for first grade and developing the foundation for a strong 12-year education.
 Everyone involved—the kids, parents, grandparents, teachers, administrators and even the community—has a stake in this goal.
 The goal is easy to communicate and remember, and gets strong buy in from almost all stakeholders.
 This same sort of support and acceptance is what should be true for your organization’s mission and vision.